blairhudson/fastapi-agents/README.md

 See all available images and tags in [Versions](https://github.com/blairhudson/fastapi-agents/pkgs/container/fastapi-agents/versions).

+Currently pre-built images support only one agent per container.
+If you are creating containers that can serve multiple agents, it is recommended to define your own containers.

 ### Environment Variables

 The pre-built images support the following environment variables for customisation: